Admissions for International Graduate Students

 Programs NOT available to International Students

-The Physician Assistant Program (PA) and the Occupational Therapy Program (OT) are not available to international graduate students.
+The Physician Assistant Program (MPAS), Athletic Training (AT), and the Occupational Therapy Program (OTD) are not available to international graduate students.